 When I first started my site in the 1990s, I had WickedLife.com.
 At the time, I was into the goth thing (I know, I know) and I thought it was the coolest domain.
 It was catchy, people liked it, and I had a little following going, but times changed and I stopped being wicked.
 I realized that wasn’t really the image I wanted to project, and not everybody was going to think it was cute, so I switched to BrentOzar.com.

 Back then, I wasn’t blogging about SQL Server – I was blogging about systems administration.
-Then I got a couple of read-eared slider turtles, and I started writing about those because I couldn’t find any good information on the web about them.
+Then I got a couple of red-eared slider turtles, and I started writing about those because I couldn’t find any good information on the web about them.
 I got most of my hits from people searching for how to set up their aquariums, what to feed their turtles, or how to take care of them.
 I also wrote about a server monitoring program called ServersAlive, and I wrote ASP templates for other sysadmins to track their database servers.
-Then, over more time, the site’s focus shifted to SQL Server, and here we are today.
-Two or three years from now, maybe this blog will be mostly cloud-focused, because that’s the direction my interest seems to be aiming.
+Then, over more time, the site’s focus shifted to SQL Server, and here we are today – a lil’ consulting company.

 The beauty of using your real name as your domain name is that the site always reflects YOU – your interests, your personal focus, and your career.
 You don’t have to worry about rebranding some blog, worrying about whether people will find the new one, getting your readers to read a different blog, yadda yadda yadda.